karanja-simon/blog/nodejs-cpu-bound-tasks.md

-## Nodejs and CPU intensive tasks?
+## Node.js and CPU intensive tasks?
-##### *A look at Nodejs CPU-bound task handling*
+##### *A look at Node.js CPU-bound task handling*
 ###### [@admin](/whoami)
 ###### Nov 05, 2021 04:13PM
 ###### [#nodejs]() [#non-blocking]() [#threads]()

-Nodejs executes JavaScript code in the Event Loop (main thread) just like the browsers do, but it also offers a Worker Pool to handle expensive tasks like I/O. If the Event Loop (main thread) or a Worker thread is held by a long running task, say a CPU intensive task, then it cannot respond to requests from other clients and it's said to be blocked.
+Node.js executes JavaScript code in the Event Loop (main thread) just like the browsers do, but it also offers a Worker Pool to handle expensive tasks like I/O. If the Event Loop (main thread) or a Worker thread is held by a long running task, say a CPU intensive task, then it cannot respond to requests from other clients and it's said to be blocked.
 This obviously leads to subsequent requests waiting for the *greedy* task to yeild, therefore leading to a bad user experience, or in a worst case; a Denial of Service.

 It's up to the developer to offload these CPU-bound task to a Worker Pool by using a [Child Process](https://nodejs.org/api/child_process.html) or a [Cluster](https://nodejs.org/api/cluster.html).
 These will create new processes with their own memory, Event Loop & V8 instance.
 This is an expensive operation in terms OS resources and this is why the [Worker Threads](https://nodejs.org/api/worker_threads.html) were born.
 (We will look at Worker Threads in another article)

 ##### How do we block the Event Loop?
-Let's build a simple Nodejs/Express server that calculates the Fibonacci of an n'th term.
+Let's build a simple Node.js/Express server that calculates the Fibonacci of an n'th term.
 I will implement a linear time-complexity algorithm for calculating Fibonacci.
 As n becomes larger, so do the time to calculate the Fibonacci number.
 Let's look at the recursive function:

 ```js